hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/192_meditation.md

 existence, knowledge, and wisdom, infinite self-luminous consciousness.
 No person.
 It is impersonal. ...

-I am never Râma \[never one with Ishvara, the personal aspect of God\], but I am \[one with Brahman, the impersonal, all-pervading existence\].
+I am never Rāma \[never one with Ishvara, the personal aspect of God\], but I am \[one with Brahman, the impersonal, all-pervading existence\].
 Here is a huge mass of clay.
 Out of that clay I made a little \[mouse\] and you made a little \[elephant\].
 Both are clay.
 Melt both down They